Songtech-0912/notli-notes/src/Trigonometry.md

 For any angle $\dfrac{k\pi}{6}$, the reference angle is $\dfrac{\pi}{6}$ or $30^\circ$.

+## Trigonometry with any angle

-### Finding the trigonometric functions from a point on the unit circle
+### Finding the trigonometric functions from any point on the unit circle

 Let's say you were given a point $t = -\frac{5\pi}{4}$.
 How can we find the 6 trig functions from it?